MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/troubleshooting-smb.md

 Look at the actual SMB protocol details in the network trace to understand the exact commands and options that are used.

 > [!NOTE]
-> Only MA can parse SMBv3 and later version commands.
+> Only Message Analyzer can parse SMBv3 and later version commands.

 - Remember that SMB is an extension of the file system.
 Therefore, it does only what it is told to do.